guardian/screeny/README.md

 Screenshots will be in png format and will be stored in `./screenshots`.

 ## Getting started
 Get a key for urlBox and store in `./.env` file: `URL_BOX_KEY=yourkey`.
+Note - this is the public key for urlBox.

 If reading URLs from Google sheets, you'll need to get credentials to authorise the application.
 Credentials should live in `./credentials.json`.
+This is a good starting point for generating a credentials.json for Google docs access: https://developers.google.com/workspace/guides/create-credentials

 Options:
 - `--get-by-tag <tag>`: screeny will retrieve 10 articles from Ophan by the given tag and use these URLs in the requests to urlBox